vatsalsmehta/vatsal-mehta/README.md

 ### About Me 🚀

-- 🎓💻 Currently a Software Engineer at [Udaan](https://www.linkedin.com/company/udaan/) India's biggest Unicorn in B2B Ecommerce.
+- 🎓💻 Currently a Senior Software Engineer at [Udaan](https://www.linkedin.com/company/udaan/) India's biggest Unicorn in B2B Ecommerce.
 I work on backend development, microservices

 - 🎓💻 Previously Associate SDE at [Merkle Sokrati](https://www.linkedin.com/company/merkle-sokrati/) India's Second largest Data Analytics and Advertising Company.
 I work on Backend development consisting of Python, Node.js, Sql in Aws and Gcp environments.

-- 👨‍💻  Software Enthusiast with experience of more than 2 years in the Corporate World in writing Production ready codes and deploying them, I manage to overcome everyone's expectations through relentless hardwork and dedication.
+- 👨‍💻  Software Enthusiast with experience of more than 2.5 years in the Corporate World in writing Production ready codes and deploying them, I manage to overcome everyone's expectations through relentless hardwork and dedication.

 - 🔭 Passionate about Software Development, Cloud Computing with a strong base of Data Structures, implementation of APIs and have a track record of maintaining consistent performance levels and achieving the desired targets.